PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Then we shouldn't make ourselves easy to catch," said Boltac, quickening his pace.
 But no sonner had he turned the corner than he came to another forking passageway.
 This time a passage lead off to the right and just a few steps further, they could see that it split again!

-Boltac didn't break stride as he went to the left again, just to just to piss Relan off.
+Boltac didn't break stride as he went to the left again, just to piss Relan off.
 This tunnel rose steeply and twisted to the right, above the original passage, then dropped into another junction that looked suspiciously like that the one that they had just come from, but that couldn't be possible.

 "Ennh," said Boltac.

 "We're in a maze," said Relan.

 "No we're not, we're just fine, I know right where we are," said Boltac, not managing to convince himself or his young companion.
-The Merchant turned around and led them back they way the had come, but after three turns, they found themselves back in the exact same room.
+The Merchant turned around and led them back they way they had come, but after three turns, they found themselves back in the exact same room.
 Or one that looked exactly like it.

 "We're in a maze of twisty passages..." said Relan.